 Support of invention

 Wing keel was developed in the pursuit of bettering the boating experience.
 Whether that worked or not, the important thing here is that somebody took a long-standing design that worked for centuries and decided to improve it.
 Not with a hi-tech feature, taking advantage of the technological progress, but rather with an idea that is structurally relatively simple.
-That is a bold move, that should be rewarded because its encouragement can lead to other, similar feats.
+That is a bold move, which should be rewarded because its encouragement can lead to other, similar feats.

 Disadvantages of the Wing Keel

 Now it is the time for the disadvantages of wing keels - and not to discourage anybody ahead of time, but there are many.
 So wing keel supporters, brace yourselves.